 An H-field probe is a ring.
 Where the ring closes on the wand, there is a solder joint to connect the shield of the coax from end of the ring to its beginning.
 Furthermore, at this point, the centre wire of the coax is soldered to the shield.
 In the schematic figure below, these solder joints are indicated by a red dot (in reality, the solder of the shield goes all around).
 And finally, at the opposite site of the ring, the shield is interrupted by a narrow groove (the centre wire is continuous).

 A word on the quality & calibration …

-In literature, you may find the remark that commercial probes merit their price because of the intricate design needed to make them suitable for a wide frequency range.
+Manufacturers and professional users sometimes claim that commercial probes merit their price because of the intricate design needed to make them suitable for a wide frequency range.
 This refers to the design of most commercial probes: they are actually made as a four-layer PCB, where the outer layers form the shield and one of the inner layers has the center conductor.
 Along the edges are plenty of vias to connect the top and bottom layers and create, sort-of, a full shield.
 The difficulty, now, is to control the impedance over the entire stripline.

 Companies choose this design, because it is easy to machine-produce.
 But if a bit of tinkering and hand-soldering are not an issue, there is an immediate advantage of using (semi-)rigid coax: you can readily get it with the correct impedance and optimized for a wide frequency range.
 These do-it-yourself probes can easily achieve the same professional-grade quality as the commercial probes.

 The criterion of whether a device passes or fails EMC compliance, is based on the measurements in the far field.
 For near field probes, there is, however, no way to extrapolate the measurements into equivalent far-field results.
 This is why I do not see any merit in purchasing calibrated near-field probes.
 The quantitative result of a near-field measurement simply isn't useful.
 (See also the References below.)